UA-ResearchComputing-HPC/hpc-documentation/docs/software/popular_software/R/index.md

         If you want to load this software in an RStudio session, you will need to create the file `~/.UAz_ood/rstudio.sh`.
 See the [Loading Modules in RStudio](#loading-modules-in-rstudio) section above for more information.

     === "SeuratDisk"

-        !!!tip "CentOS 7 Installation"
-            The additional modules `libpng/1.6.37` and `libgit2/1.8.1` are required if installing Seurat on Ocelote or ElGato.

-            Additionally, you will need to run `unset CPPFLAGS` after loading the dependency modules, prior to starting R. This is due to a [reported issue with the dependency hdf5r](https://github.com/hhoeflin/hdf5r/issues/132):

         SeuratDisk is similar to Seurat with a few more dependencies.